MosesMusyoki/Diabetes_Analysis_phase3/README.md

 **Fitting of classification models**

-Models such as logistic regression, decision trees and random forests are fit and the evaluation of the models done to choose the best model.
+Models such as logistic regression, decision trees and random forests are fit

+Model Comparison: The performance of the models is compared based on evaluation metrics and ROC curves to identify the best-performing model.

 ## Visualizations
 The following visualizations are included in this analysis: